It happens to me surprisingly often.

 You can use them both.

 For instance, in their book Decisive, Chip and Dan Heath explain how to make better choices in life and work.
-The closing paragraph of the introduction starts like this:
+The introduction ends like this:

 We may make only a handful of conscious, considered choices every day.
 But while these decisions don’t occupy much of our time, they have a disproportionate influence on our lives.